fvollmer/SIP-Heating-Gateway/README.md

     - SIP configuration file: `/etc/asterisk/sip.conf`
     - Dialplan (phone menu, pin): `/etc/asterisk/extensions.conf`
  * The configuration is based on the raspberry pi 2 configuration.
 It should be easily adjusted to newer versions.
 It probably even boots, but the serial console is most likely broken, due to a hardware difference.
  * The dhcp client was configured to run in the background.
 This is useful if the network link isn't ready when we try to get an ip address.
-This archived with a custom busybox configuration with the option `CONFIG_IFUPDOWN_UDHCPC_CMD_OPTIONS="-R -n -b"`.
-The option `-b` sets udhcpc to run in the background.
+This archived with a custom busybox configuration with the option `CONFIG_IFUPDOWN_UDHCPC_CMD_OPTIONS=-R -b -O search"`.
+The option `-b` sets udhcpc to run in the background. (`-R` is release on exit, `-O search` enables domain search option RFC 3397)

 ## Overview of files
 ```